 A Solid Contender: Koho Prepaid Visa

 The next card on our roundup is the Koho Prepaid Visa, which provides 0.5% cash back on every transaction.
-This is nothing to write home about, but is unique in the prepaid space: it indicates that the issuer is willing to split their interchange revenue with the customer.
+This is nothing to write home about, but it’s unique in the prepaid sphere, as it indicates that the issuer is willing to split their interchange revenue with the customer.

-As I alluded to earlier, Koho is also alone in proffering “funds advances.”
-If you elect to direct deposit your payroll onto your Koho, you can access up to $200 of that pay in advance of the funds clearing.
+As I alluded to earlier, Koho is also alone in offering “funds advances.”
+If you elect to have your payroll deposit onto your Koho, you can access up to $200 of that pay in advance of the funds clearing.
 I don’t really understand the utility of this, but it is a feature.